 - 1 tablespoon baking powder

-- 1 cup milk plus more for brushing
+- ½ cup whole milk or half-and-half plus more if needed for dough and for brushing

-- turbinado sugar for sprinkling on top, optional
+- turbinado sugar or white sugar for sprinkling on top, optional

 Instructions

-- Turn dough out onto well-floured surface and flatten carefully using well-floured hands, until about 1/2 inch thick.
+- Turn dough out onto very well-floured surface and flatten carefully into a rectangle shape, using well-floured hands or a roller, until about ½ – ¾ – inch thick.

-- Place on parchment covered baking sheet at least an inch apart.
+- Place scones on a the parchment-covered baking sheets at least 1 inch apart.

-- Brush the tops of each scone with milk and sprinkle with turbinado sugar.
+- Brush the tops of each scone with milk or half-and-half.
+(Optional: at this point, you can also sprinkle with turbinado sugar or white sugar for a crunchy top.)

-- Bake at 400 degrees F for approximately 15 minutes, until golden brown.
+- Bake at 400 degrees F for approximately 18 minutes, or until golden brown.
+If baking both trays at once, rotate racks halfway through.
+Allow to cool for at least 10 minutes before serving.

 Notes

-- Freezer directions: these can be frozen in an airtight container or plastic bag for up to 6 months.
+- Freezer directions: These mini scones can be frozen in an airtight container or plastic bag for up to 6 months.
 To thaw, microwave for 20-30 seconds.

 Nutrition